 Flexible Spending Accounts

-Flexible Spending Accounts and/or Day Care Flexible Spending Accounts allow employees to use pre-tax dollars to pay for expenses not covered by health insurance. (i.e. copayments, deductibles, prescriptions) and/or dependent care expenses.
+Flexible Spending Accounts and/or Day Care Flexible Spending Accounts allow employees to use pre-tax dollars to pay for expenses not covered by health insurance (i.e. copayments, deductibles, prescriptions) and/or dependent care expenses.
 Employees do not have to enroll in any other health benefit plan to participate in flexible spending.
 Navia Benefits Solutions is the third-party administrator for CEI's flexible spending accounts.
 For details about FSA plans and how they work, please visit https://ogi.idaho.gov/flexible-spending-accounts/.

 Employee Educational Benefits

+For information on reduced tuition rates, please contact the human resources office.
 Employees seeking reduced tuition must submit a tuition reduction form, in a timely manner, before the beginning of each semester.
 The form must be signed by the employee and his/her supervisor and submitted to the office of human resources.
 The reduction form may be found on the CEI website.

 Employees enrolled in classes at CEI on a reduced tuition rate will not be eligible for all student life activities.
 For information about eligibility, please visit the Student Affairs Office.